-The applicant is requesting a lot coverage of 66.8%, which is a reduction from the previously proposed 70%.
+The applicant is requesting a lot coverage of 61.5%, which is a reduction from the previously proposed 66.8%, which was reduced from the initial request of 70%.
 The proposed style of the development does not lend itself to the stated 25% maximum due to the number of units and required parking area.
 As shown in Attachment 10, none of the multi-unit developments within Town have been able to meet the 25% lot coverage requirement.